sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

 Configure app.postMessageURL in Fire Insights
 ^^^^^^^^^^^^^^^^^^^^

 Configure ``app.postMessageURL`` to be the IP of the machine on which Fire Insights is installed.
-Jobs running on Databricks would post back results to Fire Insights using this URL.
+Jobs running on Databricks would post back results to the Fire Insights using this URL.

 .. figure:: ../../_assets/configuration/Fireui_postbackurl.PNG
    :alt: Postback URL